matthewowallace/matthewowallace/README.md

 I am a dedicated Full Stack Developer/Product Designer with over three years of experience delivering effective, user-centered solutions across diverse industries.
 With strong time management and keen attention to detail, I thrive in collaborative environments where I can contribute to the design, development, and testing of impactful digital experiences.
 My design process is grounded in research and data-driven insights, ensuring every decision aligns with user behavior, industry trends, and business goals.

+✦ Hobbies: Watching Anime, Gaming, Hanging out with Family and Friends

 <span>
  <img src='https://i.pinimg.com/originals/3a/57/52/3a5752e99cb6915a1f3b8bad68b3582a.gif' width='500px' height="140"/>  <img      src='https://raw.githubusercontent.com/innng/innng/master/assets/kyubey.gif' width='150px'/>
  </span>